Bicycle Road Rules / Bike Laws

 - It is against the law to pass a bicycle proceeding in the same direction when there is a distance less than 3 feet between the car and the bicycle

 Bicycle accidents could get very dangerous.
 According to the National Highway Traffic and Safety Administration, there were about 3.9 bicycle fatalities per million people.
 There are certain types of causes for bicycle accidents, along with the specific statute of limitations assigned to bike crashes.
 It is very important to note that if you do get involved in a bicycle accident, you should consult an attorney immediately to determine when you can bring your case forward.
 Waiting too long may result in your case being dismissed.
-For more information on bicycle accidents and how to obtain a bicycle accident attorney, please visit our page here.
+For more information on bicycle accidents and how to obtain a bicycle accident attorney, please contact one of our attorneys.

 Different states have different rights granted to bicyclists.
 Since there are so many bicyclists on the road, the state of California is usually very bicycle-friendly and grants rights liberally to bicyclists on the road.